Portrait photography: Key light

-The key light, also known as the main light, is placed either to the left, right, or above the subject's face, typically 30 to 60 degrees from the camera.
-The purpose of the key light is to give shape to and emphasize particular features of the subject.
+The key light, also known as the main light, is placed either to the left, right, or above the subject's face, typically 30° to 60° from the camera.
+The purpose of the key light is to give shape to and emphasise particular features of the subject.
 The distance of the key light from the camera controls the falloff of the light and profoundness of shadows.

 Fill light

 The fill light, also known as the secondary main light, is typically placed opposite the key light.
-For example, if the key light is placed 30 degrees camera-left, the fill light will be placed 30 degrees camera-right.
+For example, if the key light is placed 30° camera-left, the fill light will be placed 30° camera-right.
 The purpose of a fill light is to combat strong shadows created by the main light.
 Intensity of the fill light may be equal to the main light to eliminate shadows completely, or less intense to simply lessen shadows.
 Sometimes, the purpose of a fill light may be served by a reflector rather than an actual light.

 Back light

-The back light, also known as a hair light, helps separate a subject from its background and emphasize hair.
+The back light, also known as a hair light, helps separate a subject from its background and emphasise hair.
 In some cases, photographers may use a hair light to create lens flare or other artistic effects.